igorferst/igorferst.github.io/_drafts/nondeterminstic-computation-biology.markdown

 At a high level, our NTM will consist of a network of deterministic verifiers that can communicate with each other, where each only has access to a small piece of the input.
-Instead of nondeterminism being used to produce a solution in a black-box fashion as in figure 1, nondeterminism will only be used to decide which deterministic verifiers communicate with each other - see figure 2.
+Instead of nondeterminism being used to produce a solution in a black-box fashion as in Figure 1, nondeterminism will only be used to decide which deterministic verifiers communicate with each other - see Figure 2.

 {%
   include figure.html